 - a bachelor's degree, or an equivalent qualification, as recognised by UWA.
 Recognised bachelor’s degrees are those conferred by Australian universities or higher education institutions recognised by the Australian Qualifications Framework or the National Office of Overseas Skills Recognition (NOOSR).
 While academic results from postgraduate study will be taken into account, postgraduate studies undertaken without a bachelor’s degree cannot be accepted as an equivalent qualification

-- the equivalent of a Faculty Grade Point Average (GPA) of at least 5.5, and
+- the equivalent of HMS Grade Point Average (GPA) of at least 5.5, and

 - a Graduate Medical School Admissions Test (GAMSAT) overall score of at least 55 for the MD, 50 for the DMD and no section score less than 50 for domestic applicants.